Over the Atlantic Ocean in a suit – Stanisław Skarżyński

 RWD-5R (a replica of RWD-5bis) during the flying display

-Skarżyński did not return to Poland immediately, staying in Brazil for the next few weeks.
-As the news about his unique flight hit the press, he was flying across the country, visiting Rio de Janeiro, Santos, Curitiba, Porto Alegre or Buenos Aires and attending meetings there.
-The brave Polish pilot was welcomed by Stanisław Grabowski, the Polish envoy extraordinary and minister plenipotentiary and also met with Getúlio Vargas, the President of Brazil.
-During this tour across Brazil Skarżyński was finally being greeted by the crowds at every place he and his RWD-5bis appeared, once even being accompanied by three DH-82 Tiger Moths of the Brazilian Air Force.
+Skarżyński did not return to Poland immediately, staying in Brazil for several weeks.
+As news of his achievement spread, he flew across the country, visiting Rio de Janeiro, Santos, Curitiba, Porto Alegre, and Buenos Aires, and attending numerous meetings.
+He was welcomed by Stanisław Grabowski, the Polish envoy extraordinary and minister plenipotentiary, and also met Getúlio Vargas, the President of Brazil.

 RWD-5bis (SP-AJU) after landing at the Campo dos Afonsos airport in Rio de Janeiro (National Digital Archive, 1-S-1241-1)

-On the way back, the RWD-5 bis and his pilot crossed the Atlantic Ocean aboard the ´Avila Star´ liner.
-Then, from the French airfield in Boulogne, Skarżyński again took-off in his tiny aeroplane and headed Poland.
-His incredible adventure was officially finished on 2nd August 1933, when the silver RWD-5bis landed at Pole Mokotowskie in Warsaw.
-However, on the way back to Warsaw, Skarżyński made a short stopover in Lublinek, near Łódź, where he was warmly welcomed by his wife Julia.
-Certainly, after returning to Poland, Skarżyński was enthusiastically welcomed and shortly become a well-known, public person.
-However, being rather a humble person, he was not comfortable with this situation.
+On the way back, the RWD-5bis and its pilot crossed the Atlantic aboard the liner Avila Star.
+Then, from the French airfield in Boulogne, Skarżyński again took off in his tiny aeroplane and headed for Poland.
+His incredible adventure officially ended on 2 August 1933, when the silver RWD-5bis landed at Pole Mokotowskie in Warsaw.
+On the way back, he also made a short stop in Lublinek near Łódź, where he was warmly welcomed by his wife Julia.

 Skarżyński´s adventures were documented in two books he wrote.
 His first publication, ´25,700 kilometres over Africa´, told about the African tour of 1931 and the second book entitled ´Across the Atlantic with RWD-5´ was sharing his memoirs from the record-breaking flight.

-And interestingly, Skarżyński acted as a model for the Monument of Aviators in Warsaw, designed by Edward Witting and erected in 1932.
+Interestingly, he also served as a model for the Monument of Aviators in Warsaw, designed by Edward Witting and erected in 1932.

 RWD-5bis (SP-AJU) on display (National Digital Archive, 1-G-1122a)